 The warlike situation in Assam for several decades proved fatal for the citizens of the state.
 In 'Surrender' the narrator presents the story of Dipok, a former militant in Assam, who has now given uparms and wants to live a normal life.
 But his past, his former connections with the Assam liberation militants make his life unbearable in the present.
 The mark of the 'militant', it seems, could not be erased on him.
 Anuradha Sharma Pujariweaves the plot of the story on the idea that 'once a rebel always a rebel'!
 The lives of the surrendered militants are not easy in the present time.
 They are humiliated distrusted and the complete integration of these formerrebelsin society is not possible.
-The narrator states: 'Though he had returned to the mainstream, he had never received a warm welcome from the mainstream is membered.
-However, these of his neighbors would welcome him warmly' (7) though he was been decome from the mainstream.
+The narrator states: 'Though he had returned to the mainstream, he had never received a warm welcome from all the members.
+Howe of his neighbors would welcome him warmly' (7) though he are the states.